Welcome to today's edition of the Rush 24-7 podcast.

 They just stole it from people.

-They had an unfair advantage, and they were they got lucky or they cheated or something.
+They had an unfair advantage, or they got lucky or they cheated or something.

-We're told now that Lance Armstrong didn't win those seven Tours de France, and Penn State didn't win all those football games for ten years.
+This Armstrong business, folks, we're told now that Lance Armstrong didn't win those seven tours de France and Penn State didn't win all those football games for 10 years.

 The Soviet Union was never this good at rewriting history.